xiix0/scam/README.md

-Everything that you know is wrong, but you can be straightened out.
+You are so boring that when I see you my feet go to sleep.